grygoryshyn/Ebb-app/privacy.md

 ## The short version

 Ebb does not collect anything.
 It has no servers, no analytics, no accounts, and no third-party SDKs.
-Your goals stay on your device and, if you turn on sync, in your own iCloud account.
+Your moments stay on your device and, if you turn on sync, in your own iCloud account.

 ## What Ebb stores, and where

-Everything you create in Ebb — goal names, emoji, start and end dates, visualization choices, and reminder settings — is stored locally on your device.
+Everything you create in Ebb — moment names, emoji, start and end dates, visualization choices, and reminder settings — is stored locally on your device.